Uvic-Mining-Club/UvicMiningTech/MCC Thermal Fault Monitoring System/python/README.md

    - Refer to the [MLX90640 Datasheet](./docs/MLX90640-Datasheet-Melexis.pdf) for pin connections.

+3. SSH into the Raspberry Pi from your computer.

-3. Set up the software environment on the Raspberry Pi:
+4. Set up the software environment on the Raspberry Pi:

+Run the following commands in the terminal of the Raspberry Pi:

 ```bash
 git clone <repository_url>